reubenmiller/tedge-mapper-template/README.md

 Currently only [jsonnet](https://jsonnet.org/) is supported.
 However jsonnet is a very flexible template language which allows you to run your own functions.

-The example below shows a more complicated scenario where a template is used to replace any references to the internal Cumulocity IoT URL with the public URL (as read from the environment variables).
+The example below shows a more complicated scenario where a template is used to replace any references to the internal Cumulocity IoT URL with the public URL (as read from the meta information).
 It uses a custom function which does a recursive search for any strings which contain a wildcard pattern (though the `_.ReplacePattern` function is provided by the application and not the jsonnet library (just in case if you try to run the template on the jsonnet website ;))

 ```jsonnet
 local recurseReplace(any, from, to) = (